morns-org/morns/README.md

 MORNS is a local-first, protocol-agnostic observation platform.
 It records what physically attached receivers and approved data adapters observe, preserves source provenance, and exposes a web interface for nodes, signals, messages, locations, and optional public-interest map layers.
 Meshtastic is the first supported radio adapter; MORNS is independent and is not affiliated with or endorsed by the Meshtastic project.

 This repository is an early MVP.
 It currently provides a single-station SQLite event log and local dashboard.

+##Future
-Public federation, accounts, nationwide maps, encrypted MORNS Rooms, and automated device configuration are planned—not silently implied by this release.
+Public federation, accounts, nationwide maps, encrypted MORNS Rooms, and automated device configuration are planned.

 ## What works now